-ON THIS PAGE: You will find information about how many people learn they have MDS each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with MDS each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 Statistics should be interpreted with caution.
-Estimates are based on data from thousands of people with MDS in the United States each year, but the actual risk for a particular individual may differ.
+Estimates are based on data from thousands of people with MDS in the United States each year, so the actual risk for a particular individual may be different.
 It is not possible to tell a person how long he or she will live with MDS.
 Learn more about understanding statistics.

 Source: American Cancer Society.